prakritipaul/Circe/PSC_cocktail_pipeline.md

 **Method 1: Identification of Pseudostates, detailed in:**
 (1) Identify Precursor, Mother, and their Sibling(s) Segment Cell Populations on Virtual Neural Lineage Tree
-(2) Get PC Coordinates and Corresponding Pseudotimes for BTN Cells   (3) Get Pseudostates
+(2) Get PC Coordinates and Corresponding Pseudotimes for PSC Cells
+(3) Get Pseudostates

 **Method 2: Calculation of Differentially Expressed Genes, detailed in:**